Hashihime: Kokin Wakashū

+Upon a narrow grass mat / laying out but one sleeve of her robe / tonight, again – / she must be waiting for me, / the Maiden of Uji Bridge?

 In waka poetry, Hashihime often embodies pathos and loneliness, waiting for an absent lover, contrasting sharply with her later demonic portrayals.

 The Tale of the Heike (Sword Chapter)

 "Ushi no toki mairi" from Sekien's Konjaku Gazu Zoku Hyakki.
 The ritual depicted mirrors that performed by the Hashihime in legend.

 The most famous legend establishing Hashihime as a jealous demon originates from the "Tsurugi no maki" (Chapter of the Sword).
 This chapter is found in expanded variant texts of The Tale of the Heike, such as the Genpei Jōsuiki and the Yashirobon manuscript, and also appears in the Taiheiki.

 The story is set during the reign of Emperor Saga (809–823).
 A noblewoman, consumed by jealousy towards a rival, performs a seven-day retreat at Kifune Shrine.
 She prays to the deity (Kifune Myōjin) to turn her into a living kijo (demoness) to exact revenge.
 Taking pity, the deity instructs her: "If you truly wish to become a demon, change your appearance and immerse yourself in the rapids of the Uji River for twenty-one days."

 The present-day Horikawa River and Modoribashi Bridge in Kyoto, site of Watanabe no Tsuna's encounter with Hashihime.

 She returns to the capital (Heian-kyō), ties her hair into five horns, paints her body red with cinnabar and red lead, and dons an inverted iron tripod (kanawa) on her head, lighting torches on its legs.
 She also carries a torch lit at both ends in her mouth.
 In this terrifying guise, she runs south, causing onlookers to die of fright.
 She immerses herself in the Uji River for 21 days, successfully transforming into the Hashihime demon.